Self-gravitating splitting thin shells: Thin shells in dimensions

-where $F(r)=1-2M/r^{n-1}$, and $M$ is a parameter equivalent to the Misner-Sharp mass inside the {\it innermost} group orbit.
-From now on, we assume $R(\tau)^{n-1}>2M$, unless otherwise stated, since we are not interested in collapsing situations.
-With these expressions, we can write the extrinsic curvature on a given {\it side} of the shell in terms of $R(\tau)$ and the parameter $M$ that characterizes the bulk spacetime there
+Einstein equations imply junction conditions on the surface \cite{Israel} that relate the jump of the surface extrinsic curvature with the effective mass-energy tensor on the shell.
+These are the so-called Darmois-Israel junction conditions.
+With these expressions, for both the spherically symmetric $n+2$-dimensional case and the $5$-dimensional Schwarzschild-Anti de Sitter case, we can write the extrinsic curvature on a given {\it side} of the shell in terms of $R(\tau)$ and the function $F(r)$ that characterizes the bulk spacetime there

-In this way, giving $M$ and specifying whether $r$ increases or decreases with $\eta$, we get an expression for the extrinsic curvature in terms of the {\it intrinsic} function $R(\tau)$.
+In this way, giving $F(r)$ and specifying whether $r$ increases or decreases with $\eta$, we get an expression for the extrinsic curvature in terms of the {\it intrinsic} function $R(\tau)$.

 On the other hand, the matter content of the shell is typically described by a tensor $S^i_j$ defined on $\Sigma$ such that we can formally write the $D$-dimensional stress-energy tensor as,

 where the $S$ tensor in shell coordinates takes the form